DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput/_docs/spec.md

 Bind list items store the following values:

 * **Press-blocked-Hold:** For a bind list item whose button press type is Hold, this flag indicates that the bind list item has been blocked by the Press-blocks-Hold behavior.
 It is cleared whenever the bind list item is not eligible (i.e. when its input sequence does not have a down frame status).
+* **Range conflict state:** A set of flags, one for the X-axis and one for the Y-axis, which indicate whether the bind has lost a [range control conflict](#range-control-conflicts) for that axis.
+If so, the axis is "blocked" for the bind.
+This state is cleared before range conflicts are checked for, and then updated for the current frame.

 ### Relationships to bind tree node types
 All bind list items are generated from bound tool nodes.